joeforshaw/speckl/readme.md

 ## TODO

+* Test constraints
+* Post-run report
 * Run by line number
-* Post-run report
+* Laravel integration
+* Get it on packagist